Purple-EyeZ/not-revenge-manager/README.md

 ## ❓ About

-Revenge Manager is an application that installs and updates [Revenge](https://github.com/revenge-mod/revenge-bundle), a modification for Discord.
+NotRevenge Manager is an application that installs and updates [Revenge](https://github.com/revenge-mod/revenge-bundle), a modification for Discord.

 ## 💪 Features

-Some of the features Revenge Manager provides are:
+Some of the features NotRevenge Manager provides are:

 - 📲 **Install**: Download Discord and install Revenge on it
 - 🔁 **Update**: Update Revenge to the latest version